 The College of New Jersey

-Interim Policy on Graduate Student Conduct
+Graduate Student Conduct Code

-2011-2012

 I. INTRODUCTION

 As responsible members of the community, graduate students at The College of New Jersey are expected to maintain the highest ideals of academic, social, and professional conduct and are expected to abide by the College’s policies and standards.
 Graduate students are also expected to know and abide by local, state, and federal law.